umb-hub/umb-hub.github.io/aboutme.md

 During my bachelor degree I improved my hacking and programming skills, and started to love not so classical language such as Python 🐍

+I get 1st place in [CyberChallenge](https://cyberchallenge.it/) national context in individual competition within university context and 12th/31 place in team competition national context in 2011.

 ### Skill List

 #### Programming Languages: